 Cost

-Open Path costs a one-time registration fee of $4.99; you then gain access to their anger management course and several other courses.
-You only pay an additional cost for a certificate of completion, which starts at $17.00.
+Open Path offers a one-time registration fee of $4.99, granting access to their anger management course along with several other valuable courses.
+The only additional cost is for a certificate of completion, starting at $17.00.

 Overview

-To learn more, check out our in-depth review of Open Path.
+To learn more, check out our in-depth review of Open Path Anger Management.

 Pros & Cons